c2lang/documentation/documentation/docs/build_system/diagnostics.md

 ```

 ### functions
-All functions of the entire program can be checked for used.
+All functions of the entire program can be checked for usage.

 ```c
 module test;